treeleaves30760/PyMD/README.md

 - **⚡ Fast Rendering**: Efficient parsing and rendering engine
 - **🔄 Auto-Refresh**: Changes reflect immediately in the live preview
 - **💬 Smart Comments**: Display blocks use `//` for cleaner code presentation
+- **📄 Export Options**: Export to HTML or standard Markdown formats
+- **🖱️ One-Click Export**: Export buttons in the web editor interface

 ## 🚀 Quick Start